 Laura London Waringer is Assistant Professor of Directing at the College of Arts + Architecture at University of North Carolina at Charlotte.
-There, she is developing a brand new Musical Theatre certificate program.
+She is the coordinator of their brand new Musical Theatre certificate program, which she helped develop.

-She is also completing her PhD from the School of Theatre at Florida State University.
+She is a PhD candidate at the School of Theatre at Florida State University.

 Her research interests include race and gender portrayals in musical theatre, theatrical adaptation, site-specific performance, and the evolution of musical theatre training at academic institutions.

 “Queen Bey: A Lyrical Investigation of Beyoncé as Feminist, Mother, Superstar, and Sex Symbol,” in Queen Mothers: Articulating the Spirit of Black Women Teacher-Leaders.
 (Charlotte: Information Age Publishing.)
 Dr. Rhonda Jeffries, editor. (collaboration with Devair Jeffries)